lizmccutcheon/devops-examples/istio/README.md

 - To apply this configuration, first remove the existing virtual service with `kubectl delete virtualservice --all` then do `kubectl apply -f configuration/virtual-service-percentage.yaml`
 - This configuration sends 80% of incoming traffic to v1 of userapi and 20% to v2.

-(As both versions of the front-end appear idential, traffic can be visualised with kiali)
+As both versions of the front-end appear idential, traffic can be visualised with [Kiali](https://kiali.io/)